Chapter 55:

 I laughed and shook my head.
 “Never mind, never mind.
 You’re just—you’re amazing.
 Thank you for taking such good care of useless ol’ me.”

-And with that, I sat in silence for a little while, enjoying the warmth of the fire as everyone chatted more about the things they saw exploring this level of the dungeon.
-Before long, I watched as Sharzin moved towards the cooking pot atop the fire.
+And with a small chuckle of agreement, I sat in silence for a little while, enjoying the warmth of the fire as everyone chatted more about the things they saw exploring this level of the dungeon.
+Before long, I watched as Sharzin moved towards the pot that had been set atop the fire.
 Scooping an odd concoction into a bowl, she arrived at my side, handing me something that smelled delicious but equally looked atrocious.

 “What’s this slop?”